 Could there be such a thing as a Testing Centric Life Cycle?

-Imaging if we were to create a Statement of Work for a project intended to build a new business application for an organization.
+Imagine if we were to create a Statement of Work (SOW) for a project intended to build a new business application for an organization.
 If we wanted to TEST this SOW, what questions would we ask of it that could help us understand that its content was supportive of our end goals?

 It might be possible for us to start asking questions about the Scope described in this Statement of Work: